-A dedicated external hard drive is a reliable place to back up your creative work in Live.
+When creating projects with Ableton Live, a dedicated external hard drive is a reliable place to back up your work.
 To free up storage capacity on your computer, an external drive can also be used to store audio samples, Packs, and other files in active use.

 Note: The Ableton Live application should be installed on your main system drive.
 (Macintosh HD or Windows C: Drive) We also advise installing all third-party plug-ins to the system drive.
 To ensure sufficient space on this disk for cache and memory swap files, keep at least 10% of the system drive's capacity free.

 - See Installing Live for details on how to install the Live application.